wellcodeglobal/taxsam-sia-2022/README.md

   <p align="right">(<a href="#top">back to top</a>)</p>

 ### Setup Local Project for Deploy Server
-  and the you can follow this step for local project :
+  You can follow this step Deploy project :

   1. run `bundle install`
   2. run `cap install`